 Sharing only a single application can set your mind at ease that you’re not potentially sharing sensitive information but comes at the cost of not making it easy to switch to sharing something else in most video-conferencing software.
 It ultimately boils down to making sure you test this as part of your dry-run as well.
 If you’re noticing friction with what you’re showing, consider trying a different sharing method.

 Pro tip: I have also seen Scott Hanselman using Open Broadcaster Software (OBS) to capture, and it offers excellent flexibility in screen-sharing applications.
-Scott has demonstrated a neat trick to have drawings on a tablet show up as an overlay on his video feed over his YouTube channel.
+Scott has demonstrated a neat trick to have drawings on a tablet show up as an overlay on his video feed over on his YouTube channel.

 I mentioned the risks of sharing private information when screen-sharing.
 It extends towards applications that can show notifications on the screen you’re sharing.
 Audio notifications can also be disturbing to the audience, and the solution is to disable notifications or close apps altogether.